 A. We are a free-to-attend conference with an all-volunteer staff.
 Unfortunately, our conference budget is not large enough to cover this.
 However, it might be possible to find a sponsor to help out.
 If travel costs would prevent you from presenting, please e-mail us early in the process and we can see if help is available.

 Q. This doesn’t sound quite right for me.
 Are there any other options?

-A. We are still considering if and how to hold Birds of a Feather sessions using an online format.
+A. We will be having other activities over the weekend including Birds of a Feather sessions and possibly Lightning Talks.
 Keep an eye out on the news page for announcements relating to this and other possible opportunities.